miyamok/reentrancy/README.md

 ## Experiment

-We are going to see how to practice formal verification by means of an SMT solver, that requires some optimization and modification due to a computational limitation etc.  At the end, we managed to get an evidence showing that our jar contract is indeed vulnerable due to reentrancy as follows:
+We are going to see how to practice formal verification by means of the SMT solver Z3.
+In case we get a satisfiability result, the contract is secure.
+If the model in conjunction with the security property is unsatisfiable, Z3 provides a proof which is an evidence of the violation of the security property.
+At the end, we managed to get an evidence showing that our jar contract causes a financial loss due to the reentrancy vulnerability as follows:

 - Assume the contract has the state ([1], 3), meaning that an account (say the account 0) has its deposit which amounts to 1 and the asset balance of the jar contract amounts to 3.
 - Distinct transactions may happen when the account 0 calls withdraw():